Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/4317_CURRICULAR_MASKS-IMPERIAL_PHANTASMATICS.md

 histories as national allegories in England.
 "Medieval English peasant" worked as the ideological product of "English India," a term used by Sara Suleri to express the literal and figurative intimacies of such dichotomous pairings as national-colonial, colonizer-colonized, colonial,-postcolonial.
-[[1]](biddick_fn.html#fn0) My essay then tried to imagine how to undo this category.
+[1] My essay then tried to imagine how to undo this category.
 I wished to set its political historiography back in motion in order to write other economic histories.
 An American editor of a prospective volume on medieval peasant studies, targeted for an English publisher, invited this essay for reprint.
 I welcomed the opportunity of its traveling more widely.
 It turned out, however, that a reader for the press, a prominent English medieval historian, would not sign off, unless my essay was pulled from the collection.
-An editorial dilemma--with profuse apologies to me, the editor dropped the piece and the book went forward to press.
+An editorial dilemma-- with profuse apologies to me, the editor dropped the piece and the book went forward to press.

-This minor skirmish in academic publishing productively shifted my critical attention from the historicist complications posed by English India to what I will come to call in this paper the performance of "English America" and the politics of its border patrol. [[2]](biddick_fn.html#fn1) I use "English America" as a kind of shorthand for the complex ways in which North American medieval studies, since its so-called "take-off" with the GI Bill after World War II, mimes British imperial phantasmatics and thereby does the work of reproducing an "Englishness" that can then be exported back to England in a vertiginous transnational exchange of imageric power.
-[[3]](biddick_fn.html#fn2) North American medievalists may protest at this juncture, countering that surely the publication of my essay in the J _ournal of British Studies_ countermands such a claim about circulation.
+This minor skirmish in academic publishing productively shifted my critical attention from the historicist complications posed by English India to what I will come to call in this paper the performance of "English America" and the politics of its border patrol.
+[2] I use "English America" as a kind of shorthand for the complex ways in which North American medieval studies, since its so-called "take-off" with the GI Bill after World War II, mimes British imperial phantasmatics and thereby does the work of reproducing an "Englishness" that can then be exported back to England in a vertiginous transnational exchange of imageric power.
+[3] North American medievalists may protest at this juncture, countering that surely the publication of my essay in the J _ournal of British Studies_ countermands such a claim about circulation.
 I suggest in turn that its publication was an instance of North American medieval studies mistaking a concessionary narrative.
-Peter Hulme has defined a concessionary narrative as one that "goes some way toward recognizing a native point of view and offering a critique of European behaviour, but [it] can only do this by not addressing the central issue" (Hulme: 253). [[4]](biddick_fn.html#fn3) My essay could not be exported back to England because it explicitly violated such a narrative agreement by exposing the production of a category of English India "English medieval peasant" and its historiographic force.
+Peter Hulme has defined a concessionary narrative as one that "goes some way toward recognizing a native point of view and offering a critique of European behaviour, but [it] can only do this by not addressing the central issue" (Hulme: 253).
+[4] My essay could not be exported back to England because it explicitly violated such a narrative agreement by exposing the production of a category of English India "English medieval peasant" and its historiographic force.
+[5]
-[[5]](biddick_fn.html#fn4)

 This publishing lesson taught me how transnational publishing performs "English America" in specific ways.
 The fate of one essay in the circulation